-With Brooksbank nervous to set the stone "until Eugenie had signed off on it," he explained in the couple's joint engagement interview on BBC's The One Show With Matt Baker, he waited until after his proposal to have a U.K. jeweler surround the bauble with diamonds.
+With Brooksbank nervous to set the stone "until Eugenie had signed off on it," as he explained in the couple's joint engagement interview on BBC's The One Show With Matt Baker, he waited until after his proposal to have a U.K. jeweler surround the bauble with diamonds.
 It wasn't until the evening of Jan.
 21—less than 24 hours before they would share their news with the world via Twitter—that Eugenie was finally able to slide on the custom stunner.
 The verdict, she told Baker, "It feels very strange."

 Of course, the unique rock wasn't the only gem on display.
 The TV interview (Brooksbank's first!) served as his official public introduction.
-Though Eugenie has been seeing the nightclub manager for more than seven years, her place in the royal hierarchy (as the youngest daughter of Queen Elizabeth II's second eldest son Prince Andrew, she will be bumped to ninth in line for the throne when cousin Prince William and his bride Kate Middleton welcome their third child this spring) means her love life isn't always headline news.
+Though Eugenie has been seeing the nightclub manager for more than seven years, her place in the royal hierarchy (as the youngest daughter of Queen Elizabeth's second eldest son Prince Andrew, she was bumped to ninth in line for the throne when cousin Prince William and his bride Kate Middleton welcome Prince Louis in April) means her love life isn't always headline news.

-Back in 2010, the heat between the then-Newcastle University student and hospitality worker was enough to thaw the Swiss snow.
+Back in 2010, the heat between the then-Newcastle University student and hospitality worker Brooksbank was enough to thaw the Swiss snow.
 While vacationing with mutual friends in Switzerland's Nendaz—roughly an hour from Verbier, where William was spotted showing off his best moves last year—the pair connected instantly.

 "We met when I was 20 and Jack was 24 and fell in love," Eugenie recounted, adding a shared ambition helped them bond quickly: "We have the same passions and drive for life."
 (And a shared lineage.
 Brooksbank's great-great grandfather, Viscount Thomas Coke, a former Earl of Leicester is Eugenie's great-great-great grandfather.)